Cipher-Visor/Cipher-Visor/README.md

 *   Medusa (rockyou.txt all the way baby)

 #### **Other platforms**
-I am a new and very intruiged Hack the Box user! https://www.hackthebox.eu/home/users/profile/432595
+I am a new and very intruiged Hack the Box user!
+[Cipher Visor at Hack the Box](https://www.hackthebox.eu/home/users/profile/432595)

 #### **Who I work with**
 I've worked with to both develop code and own HTB CTFs along side